 Julie Kouri is the founder and Executive Director of Fostering Hope Austin.
 She and her husband have 3 children through adoption.
 Julie has been leading and supporting foster and adoption ministries across Central Texas for more than a decade.
 Julie is an approved Educator in Trust Based Relational Intervention (TBRI), the trauma-informed model created by Drs.
 Karyn Purvis and David Cross of TCU, authors of The Connected Child.
 Julie is also an Empowered to Connect Trainer, and her experiences include working directly with Dr. Purvis and her TCU team to develop trauma-informed church ministries in Central Texas.
 Julie has mentored and trained hundreds of foster and adoptive families.

-Sarah Miller is Fostering Hope Austin’s Director of Training and Education.
+Sarah Miller is a Family Mentor for Fostering Hope Austin.
 She and her husband have fostered 20 children and have 4 children through adoption and 2 biological children.
 Sarah completed the TBRI Workshop, and she is an Empowered to Connect Trainer.
 She is also a registered nurse, with experience working in both emergency rooms and public schools.

 Janice Reyes coordinates Fostering Hope Austin’s communications, and helps to train and mentor foster and adoptive families in South Austin.
 She met her husband while attending City College for her MS in Education and teaching middle school in Bronx, NY.
 After a google search on “friendly family cities” she moved to Austin, TX in early 2010 with her husband and two sons.
 In 2015 they adopted their daughter after a nine-month foster care placement.
 Janice is a TBRI Practitioner and truly believes there is hope and healing for every family.